Universal noise-precision relations in variational quantum algorithms: Lower and upper bounds of the precision

-From the lower bound, larger gap $E_1 - E_0$ implies the larger error. \com{As it is considered that larger spectral gap is a key to relax the computational complexity of estimating the ground state energy in general \cite{2007.11582}, which is actually the case in some cases \cite{Hastings_2007,Landau:2015tb,Arad:2017ts},} this fact implies a trade-off between the hardness of the optimization and the sensitivity to the noise. \com{Although the right hand side of
+\end{theorem} Especially, let us apply Theorem \ref{thm2} at a minimal point $\vec{\theta}^*$.
+Here, we again assume that the parameters giving the minima of the noisy cost function does not significantly deviate from the noiseless ones \cite{Sharma_2020}.
+Then, the noiseless precision $\delta(\vec{\theta}^{*})$ should be small enough for a successful minimization, and hence the terms $R_{\mathrm{L}}(\vec{\theta}^*)$ and $R_{\mathrm{U}}(\vec{\theta}^*)$ are negligible. \coc{Then, the bounds (\ref{low_bd1}) and (\ref{up_bd1}) are characterized by the spectrum of $H$ and the sensitivity of the ansatz $G_{i_1,i_2,\cdots,i_k}(\vec{\theta}^*)$ as } It is noted that $E_{\max}$ in the upper bound can be replaced with the maximum eigenvalue of the eigenspace accessible by the ansatz, according to the derivation of the bound.
+Hence, the upper bound implies how the strategy that restricting the expressiveness of the ansatz can be beneficial for reducing the error due to the noise.
+From the lower bound, larger gap $E_1 - E_0$ implies the larger error. \com{As it is considered that larger spectral gap is a key to relax the computational complexity of estimating the ground state energy in general \cite{PRXQuantum.3.040327}, which is actually the case in some cases \cite{Hastings_2007,Landau:2015tb,Arad:2017ts},} this fact implies a trade-off between the hardness of the optimization and the sensitivity to the noise.

-does not work as a lower bound of $\epsilon(\vec{\theta}^*)$, it can be used as a rough estimation of the lower bound of the error.
-Actually, the order of magnitude of the right hand side of Eq.~(\ref{jfpdlzhc}) is not significantly different from the left hand side of it, if almost all the diagonal components $G_{i,i}(\vec{\theta}^*)$ of the metric do not vanish.
-In fact, the rough estimation works well in a toy model shown in a numerical simulation in Sec.~\ref{sec-numerics}.
-Hence, the rough estimated lower bound is

-In practice, if we know a lower bound of the spectral gap $E_1 - E_0$, we can use it with Eq.~(\ref{beyhlzhd}) to estimate the necessary order of the error rate to achieve a required precision $\epsilon$.
-For instance, we again consider the same depolarizing noise model with the scaling of the error probability $q$ as the one to obtain Eq.~(\ref{err-est-q}).
-If $E_1 - E_0 = \Omega(1)$ and $E_{\max} - E_0 = O(n^r)$, and almost all the diagonal components of the metric do not vanish, then in order to achieve the precision $\epsilon$ with $\epsilon=o(n^{-r})$, we need